min2ha/ukwa-site/content/target/61230/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Committee of Public Accounts: Exiting the European Union

 The Public Accounts Committee report says Government departments have to face up to some hard choices as they handle Brexit.
 Departments already have a lot to deliver besides Brexit and need to prioritise, including stopping some projects to make room for essential Brexit work—which is at least 313 areas of work.